ricardoemerson/create-flutter-widgets-and-classes/README.md

 # Settings

+## Create Implementation of Interface

+By default after creation of an interface, the implementation class will be created together.
+It is also possible to create an interface without class implemetation.

 ## Use `I` Prefix For Interfaces

 By default interfaces files are created using the `I` prefix in name of file and interface.
 It is also possible create it without `I` prefix.